-CURENT LTB [1] facilitates power system prototyping and simulation at large-scale.
-With a modular structure, LTB consists of a series of independent open-source packages, including ANDES, DiME, and AGVis.
+CURENT LTB [1] facilitates power system prototyping and simulation as a large-scale digital twin.
+With a modular structure, the LTB consists of a series of independent open-source packages, including ANDES, DiME, and AGVis.
 LTB features large-scale simulation, communication, and geographical visualization.
-An open-source power system dynamic simulator, ANDES using a hybrid symbolic-numeric framework [2]-[3], is developed for rapid prototyping.
-Besides the simulation engine, a messaging tool is needed for other power grid modules such as the geographical visualization and the energy management system.
+An open-source power system dynamic simulator, ANDES using a hybrid symbolic-numeric framework [2], [3], is developed for rapid prototyping.
+Besides the simulation engine ANDES, a messaging tool is needed for other power grid modules such as the geographical visualization and the energy management system.

 Recently, the libraries for power system studies have been enriched by the research community, from steady state analysis [4]-[6] to dynamic simulation [7]-[9].
 These libraries can be employed in a distributed manner to alleviate the computation and communication burden when scaling up for a large-scale system.
-Open MPI [10] is an available open-source messaging package that can be used for distributed messaging.
-However, the above mentioned package is bottlenecked by massive data volumes and heterogeneous programming languages.
-Geographical visualization, also known as geovisualization, is widely applied in fields like climatology [11] and archeology [12] because of its intuitive and understandable display of information.
-There exists some popular geovisualization softwares, either commercial or open-source, such as ArcGIS [13] and Google Earth [14].
-For a real-time, large-scale power system simulation, however, the challenges it faces tend to be specific to a given power system, such as performance with massive data and interfacing with other power system simulation engines.
+Open MPI [10] is an available open-source messaging package that can be used for distributed messaging; however, it can be bottlenecked by massive data volumes and heterogeneous programming languages.
+Geographical visualization, also known as geovisualization, is widely applied in fields like climatology [11] and [12] because of its intuitive and understandable display of information.
+While there exists some popular geovisualization software, either commercial or opensource, such as [13] and Google Earth [14], they tend to fall short for visualizing a real-time, large-scale power system simulation.
+This is due to the fact that the challenges in power system simulations are usually specific to a given power system, such as performance with massive data and interfacing with other power system simulation engines.